aurVasconcelos/aurVasconcelos/README.md

 🌍 I'm living in Portugal

-📚 I'm finishing my Communication and Multimedia degree
+📚 I'm finishing my Communication and Multimedia bachelor degree

 💻 Currently working with Flutter and PHP